sophieball/toxicity-detector/README.md

 Bazel will pull pypi libraries automatically, but you need to have pip3 installed.

-To run the script using Bazel, execute `bazel build //main:train_classifier_g`, which will grab pypi libraries and build a python binary.
+To run the script using Bazel, execute `bazel run //main:train_classifier_g`, which will fetch pypi libraries listed in `requirements.txt`, then build and execute the python binary.